normanjaeckel/Meier/README.md

 <img alt="Made with Bulma" src="https://bulma.io/images/made-with-bulma.png" height=24>

 We use the CSS library [Bulma](https://bulma.io/).
-If you build the binary of this project, bulma's minified CSS file is included.
+If you build the binary of this project, Bulma's minified CSS file is included.
 Bulma is release under the [MIT license](assets/bulma-0.9.4/bulma/LICENSE).